tciuro/NanoStore/README.md

 * Update an existing object in the document store
 * Remove it from the document store

-To add an object, instantiate a NanoObject, populate it and add it to the document store.
+To add an object, instantiate a `NanoObject`, populate it and add it to the document store.

 ### Example: